junxit/us-congress-bills-114/metadata.md

 - 2015-04-21 — Mrs. Blackburn moved to suspend the rules and pass the bill, as amended.
 - 2015-04-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2329)
 - 2015-04-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2329)
+- 2015-04-22 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.